Zhzz25/TRACE-Multimodal-TSEncoder/README.md

 ## 2) Download Dataset

-Download dataset from [Google Drive](https://drive.google.com/file/d/1hX4D91QbXa0UQlgf6Jnf-1ii96gfp1aY/view?usp=sharing) and unzip the file into the `dataset/` directory.
+Download the pre-processed multimodal weather dataset from [Google Drive](https://drive.google.com/file/d/1hX4D91QbXa0UQlgf6Jnf-1ii96gfp1aY/view?usp=sharing) and unzip the file into the `dataset/` directory.
 The dataset for the project follows this structure:

 ```text
 dataset/